-- customer interaction - self-exclusion - employment of children and young persons - B3.9 The licensing authority may consider any of the measures detailed below as licence conditions should these not be adequately addressed by any mandatory conditions, default conditions or proposed by the applicant: - leaflets offering assistance to problem gamblers should be available on gambling premises in a location that is both prominent and discreet - training for staff members which focuses on an employee's ability to detect a person who may be vulnerable and providing support to vulnerable persons - self-exclusion schemes - operators should demonstrate their understanding of best practice issued by organisations that represent the interests of vulnerable people - posters and leaflets with GamCare Helpline and website displayed in prominent locations - external advertising to be positioned or designed not to entice passers-by. - B3.10 It is a requirement of the Commission's Licence Conditions and Codes of Practice (LCCP), under Section 3, that licensees must have and put into effect policies and procedures intended to promote socially responsible gambling. - B3.11 The LCCP say that licensees must make an annual financial contribution to one or more organisation(s) which between them research into the prevention and treatment of gambling-related harm, develop harm prevention approaches and identify and fund treatment to those harmed by gambling. - B3.12 The Council strongly believes that all licensed premises have a responsibility to ensure that safeguarding is a key priority for all businesses in respect of staff, customers and any person in the vicinity of the premises. - B3.13 All business owners and management should sufficiently understand safeguarding matters including, but not limited to: - gangs and knife crime - county lines - modern day slavery - child sexual exploitation - supply, distribution or taking of illegal substances to enable them to spot warning signs of any safeguarding matter and know who to report it to.
+- customer interaction - self-exclusion - employment of children and young persons - B3.9 The licensing authority may consider any of the measures detailed below as suitable methods to protect persons (children or vulnerable persons) from harm or at risk of being exploited by gambling.
+The business' local risk assessment in accordance with SR code provision 10.1.2, will consider these controls and any subsequent controls that have equal or better effect: - leaflets offering assistance to problem gamblers should be available on gambling premises in a location that is both prominent and discreet - training for staff members which focuses on an employee's ability to detect a person who may be vulnerable and providing support to vulnerable persons - self-exclusion schemes - operators should demonstrate their understanding of best practice issued by organisations that represent the interests of vulnerable people - posters and leaflets with GamCare Helpline and website displayed in prominent locations - external advertising to be positioned or designed not to entice passers-by. - B3.10 It is a requirement of the Commission's Licence Conditions and Codes of Practice (LCCP), under Section 3, that licensees must have and put into effect policies and procedures intended to promote socially responsible gambling. - B3.11 The LCCP say that licensees must make an annual financial contribution to one or more organisation(s) which between them research into the prevention and treatment of gambling-related harm, develop harm prevention approaches and identify and fund treatment to those harmed by gambling. - B3.12 The Council strongly believes that all licensed premises have a responsibility to ensure that safeguarding is a key priority for all businesses in respect of staff, customers and any person in the vicinity of the premises. - B3.13 All business owners and management should sufficiently understand safeguarding matters including, but not limited to: - gangs and knife crime - county lines - modern day slavery - child sexual exploitation - supply, distribution or taking of illegal substances to enable them to spot warning signs of any safeguarding matter and know who to report it to.
 Information and training materials can be found on the websites of Hertfordshire County Council and Hertfordshire Police.